Hanaeakdi/Electro-API-Express/README.md

-Here's the revised version of your API documentation with corrected errors and improvements:
+Got it!
+Here's the updated documentation with all dashes before status codes removed:

 ---